Swimming: labour of imagination

 an art.earth residential short course

-Dartington Hall, Devon
+Dartington Hall, Devon, UK

-Five intensive days all about being in the water and exploring how creative work and creativity can be empowered, supported and inspired by the physical experience of water, and swimming in particular.
+This was five intensive days all about being in the water and exploring how creative work and creativity can be empowered, supported and inspired by the physical experience of water, and swimming in particular.

 You will spend time in the water: in the River Dart and in various nearby seas, such as Start Bay and Lannacombe Bay.
 This will include swimming in the gloaming, swimming as meditation, swimming technique and tips, partying by the sea and throughout exploring your creative responses to water and to being in it.